borisdayma/colorizer/README.md

 - Train longer and auto-update learning rate after a certain number of epochs ;

-- perform inference from ensemble of models either on full picture or different crops/scales.
+- perform inference from ensemble of models either on full picture or different crops/scales ;

+- investigate further use of up-convolution vs simple upsampling (did not lead to better results while increasing model size).

 ## Acknowledgements